This topic covers configuring LabKey Server to use the Enterprise Pipeline. Take note to complete the steps in the prerequisites

 Test the Configuration

 There are a few simple tests that can be performed at this stage to verify that the configuration is correct.
-These tests are focused on ensure that a remote server can perform an MS1 or MS2 search
+These tests are focused on ensure that a remote server can perform an MS2 search

 - Can the remote server see the Pipeline Directory and the <LabKey_Tools> directory?